 As Einstein wrote to his son, “…the way to learn the most is…when you are doing something with such enjoyment that you don’t notice that the time passes.”

-Now, this advice works wonderfully not just with a 11-year old but also with a 31 or 41 or 51-year old.
+Now, this advice works wonderfully not just with a 11-year old but also with a 31, 41, or 51-year old.
 Your real learning happens only when you completely enjoy what you are learning.

-It’s easy for me or anyone else to ask you to be a learning machine, which is by the way a very important advice you will ever receive in life.
+It’s easy for me or anyone else to ask you to be a learning machine, which is, by the way, very important advice you will ever receive in life.
 But no one else but you must decide what you want to learn, because you know what brings you the greatest enjoyment.

-But yes, whatever you want to learn – and this is an advice I also give to Kavya – the first thing you must do is to let go your natural inclination to judge yourself and your current abilities and habits as good or bad.
-Avoid saying things like…
+Yes, whatever you want to learn – and this is an advice I also give to my kids – the first thing you must do is to let go your natural inclination to judge yourself and your current abilities and habits as good or bad.
+Avoid saying things like –

-- I look like a fool in this group of learned men and women.
+- I look like a fool in this group of learned people.